 Montgomery County Public Schools abrirán en su horario habitual el día de hoy.

 About Dr. Starr

-Dr. Starr and his wife, Emma, have three children.
+Dr. Starr and his wife, Emma, live in Montgomery County and have three children.